 After 10 minutes I told her that now it was really time to get dressed, just as we had agreed… she stopped, asked me to keep it in a ‘safe’ place… got ready, did everything REALLY fast, and got on the school bus at 8.48am…

 I was so glad I had listened to her, instead of yelling or getting upset…we didn’t have to argue!!
 I didn’t spoil that moment for her.

 She was so very proud of her drawing, and also because she made it on time!!!

 I had made the right decision!
 Stopping for three seconds to think about my choices on dealing with the situation was totally worth it.

-Postscript: Cindy shared with me a tool that she devised when she is trying to calm herself and rethink her approach to use P.E.T. skills instead.
+Postscript: Cindy shared with me a tool that she devised when she is trying to calm herself, to rethink her approach and to use P.E.T. skills instead.
 She takes a deep breath and says to herself, “One, two, three, P.E.T.”.